Thoughts from the experts

-The key for success right now is to try and avoid as many of these earnings warnings or downgrades as possible leading up to second quarter earnings announcements.
+The key to success right now is to try and avoid as many of these earnings warnings or downgrades as possible leading up to second-quarter earnings announcements.
 That will be more challenging than usual since there really isn’t one dominant group to lock in on.
-As a result, we are maintaining a healthy level of diversification in our portfolios with companies that are mostly recession resistant.
+As a result, we are maintaining a healthy level of diversification in our portfolios with companies that are mostly recession-resistant.

 All eyes are focussed on the Fed.
 The market has already priced in at least a 25 basis point cut from Greenspan & Co and many analysts are hoping for a 50 to 75 basis point cut.
 We hope the Fed will please investors.

 Overall, we have been trimming the Nortel position over the past year and shares were sold in strength at a profit to the portfolio.
 In March we added to the position as we believed it represented good value at the time.
-We are less optimistic on the fibre-optic business in general today in light of recent announcements but intend to maintain our current underweight position in Nortel for the following reasons:
+We are less optimistic on the fiber-optic business, in general, today in light of recent announcements but intend to maintain our current underweight position in Nortel for the following reasons:

 - It’s still one of Canada’s leading tech companies with a global footprint.

 - The long-term growth prospects are still positive despite the gloomy short-term prospects.

 - Nortel should be able to pressure suppliers such as JDS into reducing prices, which should combine to help reduce overall costs.
 The cost-cutting and layoffs will start to have a positive impact on the bottom line.

 - Based on reduced revenue estimates (we are using a 20% reduction), Nortel trades at roughly 1.3x sales and the all-time low is 1x.
 We believe Nortel is attractive at 1x sales.